Voynich Manuscript — Shiny Side Out

 Shared tokens — all three oval-leaf pages

-cros¶2 leaf paragraph — high frequency on all three pages
+cros¶2 leaf paragraph — high frequency on all three pages.
+Base noun = leaf.

-dandLine endings on all pages — probable conjunction or copula
+dandLine endings on all pages — conjunction or copula.

-ctrosDominant in ¶3 — may be possessive "of-cros" or fibrous-root word
+ctrosDominant in ¶3 on fibrous-root pages — possible possessive "of the leaf" or fibrous-root default.

 Connection 1: "cros" is the leaf base word; "gt-" prefix marks toothed leaves

 Oval-leaf pages (f.4, f.9, f.18) use plain cros in ¶2.
 Spiky-leaf pages (f.5, f.14) use gtcros / gttros — the same base with a gt- consonant prefix absent from oval-leaf pages.
-This prefix likely means "sharp", "toothed", or "serrated" — modifying the base leaf-word.
+The ¶1 name of f.70 (hemlock) contains gtaucrosgt- + infixed -au- + cros — likely meaning "deeply divided leaf", consistent with hemlock's deeply dissected foliage.

 Root-Type Contrast — Folios 7, 25 vs. 9, 18